 How the COVAX Facility works for global access to Covid vaccines

-The COVAX Facility's mission is to accelerate vaccine development and production of vaccines.
-Above all, however, it is responsible for purchasing vaccine doses from manufacturers and allocating them to all countries that have declared their participation in COVAX.
+The COVAX Facility's mission is to accelerate vaccine development and production.
+Most importantly, it is responsible for purchasing vaccine doses from manufacturers and allocating them to all states that have declared their participation in COVAX.

 Access to vaccination must be possible and affordable for all countries.»

 The COVAX Facility is operated by the World Health Organization (WHO) together with the private-public vaccine alliances Gavi (Global Alliance for Vaccines and Immunizations, lead) and CEPI (Coalition for Epidemic Preparedness Innovations).
 As a "vaccine pillar," COVAX and COVAX Facility are part of the umbrella organization Access to COVID-19 tools (ACT).
 ACT is also responsible for diagnostics, medicines, and health systems strengthening.

 There are now 190 countries participating in COVAX out of a total of about 200 countries worldwide, including 98 wealthier countries and 92 low- and middle-income countries.

 When wealthier nations purchase vaccines through the COVAX Facility, they pay the full price negotiated with vaccine manufacturers.
 Poorer countries are asked to contribute financially, but if they cannot, they are entitled to free supplies.
 Many wealthier countries choose not to be supplied by COVAX.
 However, they support procurement for poorer countries financially or donate purchased quotas.
 There are also an increasing number of countries that announce that they will later donate surplus vaccine doses from the stocks they have purchased.